vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/06/104_shatrunAshanam/_index.md

 +++
 ## Comment
 Found also in Pāipp. xix., in reversed order of verses.
-Used by Kāuç.
+Used by Kāuś.
 (16.6) in connection with the preceding hymn, which see.

 ## Translations